 Healthiest Blueberry Muffins contain coconut oil, Greek yogurt, gluten-free flour and have loads of flavor.

 I have been on a healthier eating plan lately.
 Not a ‘diet’, but eating better.
-Typically, I eat healthy, but with my boys being home for the summer and being so busy, I have not been making the best nutritional decisions.
+Typically, I eat healthily, but with my boys being home for the summer and being so busy, I have not been making the best nutritional decisions.

 However, I haven’t gained weight but was increasing my running mileage because I signed up for another half marathon.
 As a result, I couldn’t understand why I wasn’t getting stronger.
 But, I took a look at my diet and realized I was filling my body with high-fat, high-sugar, and processed foods.